apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Replicaset
 - is a layer above pod. managed by kube-controller
 - In replicaset yaml file, first metadata is assigned to our replicaset, second metadata is assigned to our pods.
-- You can't assign replicaset's pod's a name
+- You can't assign replicaset's pod's a name.
 ```
 apiVersion: apps/v1
 kind: ReplicaSet